Pretoria Zoo: Exhibits

 Against the northern hillside are large enclosures for lions, tigers, brown bears, Nubian ibexes, western lowland gorillas and other animals.
 In the western section the zoo includes two aquariums, and a reptile park, accessed via a separate entrance.

+In 2024, the zoo transferred its last elephant, Charley, to a wildlife reserve following negotiations between the South African government and animal rights groups protesting against his confinement.